ZicoDiegoRR/stable-diffusion-xl-colab-ui/UI/README.md

 ## Notes

 - All modules are integrated under `ui_wrapper.py`, which serves as the root UI handler.
-- Presets and history features enhance usability across sessions.
-- All widgets are designed with Colab/IPyWidgets compatibility in mind.
+- All widgets are designed with Colab/IPyWidgets/IPyCanvas compatibility in mind.
-- `inpainting_settings.py` is currently marked as *broken* and will be updated in a future release.
 - This README was made by ChatGPT.